duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 # Mustache

-[mustache](https://github.com/mustache/mustache) is nice to render user templates `Hi {{name}}`, where `name` is placeholder which is inside handlebars
+[gem mustache](https://github.com/mustache/mustache) is nice to render user templates `Hi {{name}}`, where `name` is placeholder which is inside handlebars

 Usage is simple as